semgrep/semgrep-docs/docs/contributing/semgrep-contributing.md

 ## Adding python packages to `semgrep`

-While developing you may find that you would like to add a package as a dependency.
-You can do so with pipenv.
+While developing you may find that you would like to add a package dependency.
+Semgrep uses mypy to do static type-checking of its python code, so when you add a new python package, you will also need to add typing stubs for that package.
+You can add the package you want along with its typing package in three steps.
 For example, suppose you would like to add the package `pyyaml` to Semgrep.

-Semgrep uses mypy to do static type-checking of its python code.
-This means that when you add a new package, you will also need to add typing stubs for that package or else pre-commit and your IDE will likely complain, as they will be unable to do any type-checking for the functions in the imported package.
-To fix this, you will need the corresponding package with typing stubs.
+First, you will need to install the corresponding package with typing stubs.
 For our `pyyaml` example, the corresponding package is `types-pyyaml`.

 ```
 pipenv install --dev types-pyyaml